creode-dev/productisation-quoting-tool/Documentation/User Guides/Quoting Tool User Guide.md

 After selecting a project type, you'll be asked to provide:

-- **Company** (required) - Start typing the company name.
+- **Company** (optional) - Start typing the company name.
 If the company exists in Xero, you'll see autocomplete suggestions.
 You can select from the list or type a new company name.
 - **Project Name** (required) - Enter a descriptive name for the project
 - **Business Unit** (optional) - Specify which business unit this quote is for
 - **Target Completion Date** (optional) - Select when you expect to complete the project